lue-bird/elm-review-mini/README.md

 ```bash
 curl -L https://github.com/lue-bird/elm-review-mini-cli-starter/tarball/master review-mini | tar xz
 ```
-The created `review-mini/` is an elm application like any other where you can add new reviews with `elm install`, then add them in your `review-mini/src/ReviewConfiguration.elm`:
+The created `review-mini/` is a regular elm application where you can add new reviews with `elm install`, then add them in your `review-mini/src/ReviewConfiguration.elm`:

 ```elm
 module ReviewConfiguration exposing (configuration)